Kate Kühl: National Socialist years

 By the early 1930s the glory days of Berlin cabaret were fading.
-As politics in the country became more polarised, the remaining cabaret shows became less politicised, content to sooth patrons with happy melodies.
+As politics in the country became more polarised, the remaining cabaret shows became less politicised, content to soothe patrons with happy melodies.
 Outside on the streets violent confrontations between Nazi Paramilitaries and communist "Red Front Fighters" were becoming more frequent and more bitter.
 Kühl and the other performers made no secret of their hostility to Nazism and after the power seizure in January 1933 many of the better known cabaret celebrities disappeared overnight, turning up abroad a few weeks later.
 Most, including Kühl, were prevented from pursuing their careers in Nazi Germany by a Berufsverbot (government work ban).
 Nevertheless, she remained in Germany, working as an unnamed radio announcer on local radio stations and supplementing her income by sometimes taking supporting roles in entertainment films.

 After the war

 Directly after the war, Kühl became a member of one of the first newly established Berlin Cabaret groups, Die Außenseiter (The Outsiders), co-founded by Curth Flatow.
 Many of her closest friends and associates from before World War II were by now dead.
-One who was still very much around was Ernst Busch, with whom she now formed a close and enduring professional friendship.
+Still surviving was Ernst Busch, with whom she now formed a close and enduring professional friendship.
 It was Busch who persuaded her to cross the (at this stage still for many purposes invisible and ignorable) border into the eastern part of Berlin, which had ended up after May 1945 as part of the Soviet occupation zone.
 She also took the significant step of joining a political party, the Communist Party.
 Together Kühl and Busch appeared in the productions of Bertolt Brecht.
-It was also Busch who helped her launch her career as a recording artist in the Soviet zone (relaunched in October 1949 as the Soviet sponsored German Democratic Republic (East Germany)).
-Then, after Brecht and Helene Weigel, his wife, launched the Berliner Ensemble in 1949, she appeared in several stage productions with that company.
+Busch helped Kühl launch her career as a recording artist in the Soviet zone (relaunched in October 1949 as the Soviet sponsored German Democratic Republic (East Germany)).
+After Brecht and Helene Weigel, his wife, launched the Berliner Ensemble in 1949, Kühl appeared in several stage productions with that company.
 She also embarked on musical collaborations with Brecht's friend, the composer Hanns Eisler and, later, with the composer-librettist Boris Blacher.

 The so-called Inner German border remained relatively permeable through much of the 1950s, and in the middle of the decade Kühl relocated from East Berlin to West Berlin.
 By this time the Cold War had become a fact of life for Europeans, and she had moved close to the West German Social Democratic Party which she supported, most particularly, in the struggle against the growing threat of another major war.